Mentorship Programs

 • Accelerate skills development.
 Through the advice and guidance of a mentor, the mentee can develop specific skills like conflict management, problem-solving, communication, or negotiation.
 In some cases, mentees may even work with their mentor around developing specific technical skills like financial forecasting or project management.

 • Networking opportunities.
-Being in a mentoring program is an incredible opportunity to build a mentees network.
-Mentees can build meaningful connections with mentors in senior positions at the company and be gain visibility for future promotions or special projects.
+Being in a mentoring program is an incredible opportunity to build a mentee's network.
+Mentees can build meaningful connections with mentors in senior positions at the company and gain visibility for future promotions or special projects.
 Plus, mentors can connect their mentees with their own network by making important introductions that lead to new opportunities.

 • Career advice or professional development.
 Having a mentor who’s been where you are now is invaluable in navigating life’s circumstances.
-Mentees may have the goal of having someone they can go to for advice and guidance for the tough questions like whether a career path is right for them.
+Mentees may have the goal of having someone they can go to for advice and guidance for tough questions like whether a career path is right for them.
 For mentees from diverse backgrounds, having mentors that share their background is important to supporting their inclusion within the company.

 Guidelines for running a successful mentoring program